crudson/mongodb-stack/README.md

     [>people<,blog,foo,bar]
 ```

-Similarly, is we *use* a db that is already in the stack, it will be moved to the head:
+Similarly, if we *use* a db that is already in the stack, it will be moved to the head:
 ```
     > dbs
     [>people<,blog,foo,bar]